LevanceWam/NodeCourse/README.md

 <p>A promise is an object that holds the eventual result of an asynchronous operation.
 So when the operation completes it can either result in a value or a error.
 A promise basically promises that it will give us the result of a asynchronous operation.
 The promise object can be in one of 3 states, Initially when we create a promise it will be in a pending state at this point we can pick up some asynchronous operation.
 When the results are ready the promise can be either fulfilled/resolved
 which basically means the operation completed successfully so we will get a value.
 Otherwise if something went wrong during the execution of the asynchronous operation our promise will be in the rejected state in this case we are going to have an error.</p>

 <p><strong>Note:</strong> as a best pratice it is better to pass an error object instead of a simple string.
-This is important becaue this will return a </p>
+This is because it will include a callstack that is more useful than a simple string.</p>

+<h4>Async and Await</h4>

+<p>Async and Await helps us write code asynchronous code like synchronous code.
+Async and Await are syntical sugars interally we are using promises our code still runs asynchronously but it looks and reads synchronously. </p>

+<a href="#home">Top</a>